seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 Another of finding the minimum of the cost function is to use the normal equation.
 Basically, you have to find the parameter vector $$\theta$$ for which the partial derivatives of $$J(\theta)$$ equal to zero.
 Under some assumptions, a solution to this problem is (see proof [here](http://en.wikipedia.org/wiki/Linear_least_squares_%28mathematics%29#The_general_problem)):

 $$ \theta=(X^TX)^{-1}X^Ty $$

+Note that if $$ X^TX $$ is non-invertible, the pseudoinverse of the matrix can be used.
+The MATLAB function is ['pinv'](http://fr.mathworks.com/help/matlab/ref/pinv.html), instead of 'inv'.

 Compared to the descent algorithm, there is no need to choose $$\alpha$$ nor the number of iteration, which is good.
 But the inversion of the matrix can make the algorithme slow when the number of features $$n$$ become big (for our computer $$n>=10^6$$) because it has a complexity in $$O(n^3)$$.